About Sassy Sister Stuff

-I am always seeking ways to learn how to better BALANCE everything in my life and create a happy life for my family.
-I hope by creating this community, we can all learn from each other and over time develop a comradery of friends who encourage and uplift each other, celebrate each other, and learn how to live our best lives.
+I am always seeking ways to better BALANCE everything in my life and create a happy life for my family.
+I hope by creating this community, we can all learn from each other, and over time develop a comradery of friends who encourage and uplift each other, celebrate each other, and learn how to live our best lives.

 When I began doing research for Sassy Sister Stuff, I learned there are lots of online support communities out there for younger ladies… but far fewer communities for ladies who are a little older.
 You know, the age group that does not want to be called seniors yet, but we are not youngsters either!
 Yep!
 That’s me!
-We have different lifestyles than younger ladies and new moms.
+We have different lifestyles, interests, and needs than younger ladies and new moms.
 We are continuously redefining our personal growth and wellness based on significant changes and transitions — both expected and unexpected — in life.
 Life can be challenging, but the more we know, the better we’ll figure it all out!

 Thank you so much for visiting and taking a look around.
 We are all navigating this thing called LIFE together so let’s support each other.